 - Make your response clear and concise.
 Then, have someone else read over your response before posting to ensure your tone cannot be misconstrued.

 If you are a medical professional, it is crucial to remember HIPAA rules when responding.
 Be careful not to reveal any confidential or personal health information.
 Often it is best to encourage the person to reach out so you can resolve the issue privately.
-Learn more about responding to negative medical reviews here.
+Learn more about how healthcare professionals can respond to negative medical reviews by clicking the hypertext.

 If Free Tools Are Not Enough, Contact a Professional